dD5M/qb-health/README.md

 -Load into your resources folder
 -Follow the instructions below to enable qb-health bed spawning functionality.

-# Identify the following function in visn_are/helpers/c_events
+# Identify the following Event in visn_are/helpers/c_events

     RegisterNetEvent(ENUM_EVENT_TYPES.EVENT_RESPAWN_PLAYER, function(authToken)
         if authToken ~= TempAuthToken then return end